 I’ve seen some camper van builds that use other types air conditioners in creative ways.
 I have never used any of these myself and I don’t really recommend it but, here’s what I’ve seen.

-One notable alternative to the standard rooftop units are the ones that run of 12 volt DC.
-For instance, this Kingtec rooftop unit that used 12 volts DC.
-That one has all the advantages of a standard rooftop unit but is considerably more energy efficient (up to half the energy draw).
+One notable alternative to the standard rooftop units are newer products that run off 12 volt DC.
+For instance, this Mabru rooftop unit that we sell has all the advantages of a standard rooftop unit but is considerably more energy efficient (up to half the energy draw) so that you can run it from your batteries for much longer periods of time.
 Also, you don’t need to run them off an inverter – they can run directly off your battery/12 volt system and are therefore even more energy efficient than a 120 volt AC unit.
-The downside is that they are a lot more expensive.
-Practically speaking, they still use a ton of juice and, just like a standard rooftop unit, you’d need to invest quite heavily in your battery system to use it for as long as you probably would like to.
-So, for me it goes back to needing shore power or a generator and, at that point, the standard 120 volt AC units are a better value and can be repaired by an RV shop.
+The downside is that they are quite a bit more expensive.

 I’ve seen some van conversions that use a portable AC unit like this one.
 These are fairly inexpensive and generally use less energy than the rooftop options.
 The downside is that they are bulky and take up quite a bit of space.
 You also need to find a way to vent the hot air outside.
 Most of the examples I’ve seen have vented through the van floor.
 Finally, all air conditioners create condensation and you need a way for this to drain somewhere – either outside or into your grey water holding tank.